luke-clifton/shh/shh/README.md

    using template Haskell, as well as a runtime check to ensure they all exist on startup.

- * Redirction of stdout and stderr
+ * Redirection of stdout and stderr

    ```haskell
      -- Redirect stdout